Pixel art portrait: a knight on a horse named Agent, holding a TypeScript scroll and an Elixir potion, with a loyal dog riding along

 The Mission

-It was honest.
+It was honest and simple.

 I try to build things with that kind of simplicity in mind.
 Mostly for myself.
 Apps that do one thing, do it fast, and get out of your way.
 No accounts unless truly needed.
 No tracking.
 No dark patterns.
 No streaks to guilt you into coming back.
 If the app is useful, you'll come back on your own.